The NordDRG AI Benchmark for Large Language Models: Background and Related Work

 \subsection{Related Work: DRGs and LLMs}

-Large-language models (LLMs) are increasingly explored as end-to-end engines for hospital-reimbursement workflows. \cite{wang2023drgllama} fine-tune LLaMA on 236 k multimodal MIMIC-IV episodes, achieving 52 \% top-1 accuracy over 771 MS-DRGs—a strong indication that the model captures the CC/MCC rules traditionally hard-coded in grouper software.
+LLMs are increasingly explored as end-to-end engines for hospital-reimbursement workflows. \cite{wang2023drgllama} fine-tune LLaMA on 236 k multimodal MIMIC-IV episodes, achieving 52\% top-1 accuracy over 771 MS-DRGs—a strong indication that the model captures the CC/MCC rules traditionally hard-coded in grouper software.
 Complementing this, \cite{kwan2024medcoders} show that a tool-augmented GPT-4 rivals human coders in ICD assignment, implying that careful retrieval and validation can offset the need for proprietary data.
-Zero-shot modelling is pushed further by \cite{renc2024ethos}, whose transformer infers DRG-like resource strata directly from longitudinal health trajectories, hinting at reimbursement systems emergent from latent patient-state geometry.
+Zero-shot modelling is pushed further by \cite{renc2024ethos}, whose transformer infers DRG-like resource strata directly from longitudinal health trajectories, hinting at reimbursement systems emergent from the structural landscape of encoded patient health states.

 Beyond accuracy metrics, recent studies ask whether LLMs truly understand DRG logic. \cite{wang2025drgsapphire} introduce \textit{DRG-Sapphire}, using reinforcement learning with rule-aware rewards and generating physician-validated rationales that explicitly cite grouping criteria.
 Interpretability is also central to \cite{hajialigol2023drgcoder}, whose multi-task transformer highlights token-level evidence so auditors can verify alignment with official rules.
 Structured knowledge helps as well: \cite{he2022kgmttbert} inject a clinical knowledge graph into BERT and observe the largest gains on DRGs whose definitions hinge on multi-entity interactions, suggesting genuine rule-level reasoning.
 Finally, generic LLMs remain competitive; \cite{boyle2023automated} repurpose them for zero-/few-shot ICD coding by exploiting the ICD hierarchy, while \cite{boukhers2024llmicd} couple LLaMA representations with a lightweight MultiResCNN, reporting F1 gains across the full label set.